Python module

 Upload source to the server as target.

-The server should reject syntactically invalid scripts.
-It may issue a warning for semantically invalid scripts, but should accept them nonetheless.
-Updates are atomic.
+The server should reject syntactically invalid scripts and may issue a warning for semantically invalid ones.
+Updates should be atomic.

 For example: